Locations:

 Medications

-Medications for Ménière’s disease include pills you take by mouth, such as:
+Medicines for Ménière’s disease include pills you take by mouth, like:

-• Diuretics (water pills) and betahistine: Your provider may prescribe diuretics to reduce the amount of fluid in your body.
-Or they may prescribe betahistine, which relieves fluid pressure by improving blood flow and circulation in your inner ear.
+• Water pills (diuretics) and betahistine.
+Water pills reduce the amount of fluid in your body.
+Betahistine relieves fluid pressure by improving blood flow and circulation in your inner ear.

-• Motion sickness and anti-nausea medications: These medications help control vertigo episodes, and some ease the nausea and vomiting from the spinning.
+• Motion sickness and anti-nausea medications.
+These medications help control vertigo episodes or ease the nausea from the spinning.
 Medicines include diazepam (Valium®) and meclizine (Antivert®).

-If these medicines don’t help, your provider may recommend medicines you get in the form of an injection (shot).
-Options include:
+If these medicines don’t help, your provider may recommend medicines you get in the form of a shot (injection).
+They include:

 • Gentamicin.
 This antibiotic damages the part of your inner ear that’s causing your symptoms.
-The healthy part that remains continues helping you maintain your balance and hearing.
-But, there’s a risk that gentamicin can lead to further hearing loss.
+The healthy part continues helping you maintain your balance and hearing.
+But there’s a risk that gentamicin can lead to further hearing loss.

 Therapies and devices